 The German rock band Scorpions are best known for their hit “Rock You Like a Hurricane” or the anthem “Wind of Change.”
 The band’s guitarist Matthias Jabs owns MJ Guitars just down the street from Pariser Platz.
 (And given that the members are from Hannover, it’s a little surprising that he has a shop in Munich.)
 Fans will no doubt enjoy the Scorpions memorabilia and photographs that line the walls of the shop.
 MJ Guitars is stock full of gear so there’s plenty of choices if you’re looking for something specific.
-The staff are also really friendly and knowledgeable.
+The staff is also really friendly and knowledgeable.

 MJ GUITARS GmbH, Pariser Str.
 32, 81667 Munich

 Pay your respects at Bogenhauser Friedhof

 Tourists flock to a certain cemetery in Paris that’s the final resting place of people like Oscar Wilde and Jim Morrison.
 In Munich, just a quick walk from Englischer Garten and across the Max-Joseph-Brücke is the Bogenhauser Friedhof, or cemetery.
 This historic cemetery is a popular resting place for famous Germans.
 Visitors can pay their respects at the graves of filmmakers Rainer Werner Fassbinder and Helmut Dietl, film producer Bernd Eichinger and author Oskar Maria Graf, among others.
 Each grave is very individualized and there are many lovely plants.
 It’s a very peaceful spot and definitely Munich off the beaten path, especially for foreign tourists.